LukeNash28/Bird-Data-Regression/README.md

 Consequently, the data quality is likely to have been severely impacted, which in turn limits the generalizability and the utility of this research.

+### References
+Cramp, S. et al., 1993. *Birds of the Western Palearctic: Handbook of the Birds of Europe, the Middle East and North Africa, Volume V (Tyrant Flycatchers to Thrushes)*.
+Oxford: Oxford University Press.

+Dingemanse, N. et al., 2012.
+Variation in personality and behavioural plasticity across four populations of the great tit *Parus major*. *Journal of Animal Ecology*, 81(1), pp. 116-126.

+Dong, S. & Clayton, D., 2009.
+Habituation in Songbirds. *Neurobiology of Learning and Memory*, 92(2), pp. 183-188.

+Elgar, M., 1989.
+Predator Vigilance and Group Size in Mammals and Birds: A Critical Review of the Empirical Evidence. *Biological Reviews*, 64(1), pp. 13-33.

+Grandeiro, J., Dias, M., Martins, R. & Palmeirim, J., 2006.
+Variation in numbers and behaviour of waders during the tidal cycle: implications for the use of estuarine sediment flats. *Acta Oecologica*, Volume 29, pp. 293-300.

+Hinks, A. et al., 2015.
+Scale-Dependent Phenological Synchrony between Songbirds and Their Caterpillar Food Source. *The American Naturalist*, 186(1), pp. 84-97.

+Oberweger, K. & Goller, F., 2001.
+The metabolic cost of birdsong production. *The Journal of Experimental Biology*, 204(19), pp. 3379-3388.

+Raposa, K., McKinney, R. & Beaudette, A., 2009.
+Effects of Tide Stage on the Use of Salt Marshes by Wading Birds in Rhode Island. *Northeastern Naturalist*, 16(2), pp. 209-224.

+Tong, W. & Sheldon, B., 2020. *Understanding bird behavior: An illustrated guide to what birds do and why*.
+Princeton: Princeton University Press.

 [//]: #